Model-Preserving Adaptive Rounding: Yet Another Quantization Algorithm

 where $\operatorname{vec}^{-1}$ returns to the original shape.
-This update, which requires $\mathcal{O}(m^2 n^2)$ operations as written, is obviously intractable in general: we are interested in characterizing cases where the \textit{structure} of $\tilde H$ allows adaptive rounding to be efficient.
+This update, which requires $\mathcal{O}(m^2 n^2)$ operations as written, is obviously intractable: we are interested in characterizing when the \textit{structure} of $\tilde H$ allows adaptive rounding to be efficient.